<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 • Algebraic geometry

-Applications of algebraic geometry include Algebraic curves, Algebraic surfaces, and Algebraic varieties of high-dimensional spaces expressed in algebraic equations such as parabolas, planes, ellipsoids, lines, circles, or the curvature of space-time.
+Algebraic geometry applications include algebraic curves and surfaces, as well as algebraic varieties of high-dimensional spaces defined in algebraic equations such as parabolas, planes, ellipsoids, lines, circles, and space-time curvature.